AndreiCherniaev/bladeRF.wiki.git.git.git./Tasks.md

 - Create RRC filter for FPGA to push ATSC filtering burden

 **jynik**
-- Remove synchronous interface from libbladeRF, develop an auxiliary lib that presents a sync i/f using the libbladerf async interface (**In progress in dev-libbladerf_sync**)
 - Refactor backend interface to allow for integration of LazyDodo's Windows driver backend
 - Address unimplemented functions the CLI
 - Developing test and release cycle plans on the wiki.
 Needs to cover versioning & tagging schemes, branch usage, and tests required to pass before version release **at a minimum**. litghost as opened and issue and provided [some initial ideas.](https://github.com/Nuand/bladeRF/issues/105)